MattPanda4/CollegeMaps/README.md

 - [x] Make it so that the routes are more accurate
 - [ ] Find out why the routes are off by a few feet and resolve that
 ## FEATURES TO ADD:
-- [ ] Add search bar so students can search by the typing rather than just looking for the building on the map
+- [x] Add search bar so students can search by the typing rather than just looking for the building on the map
-- [ ] Add a feature where students can add upcoming activites that are planned for that specific buildling(if theres a science club meeting in Science III then it will show up under a seperate "Upcoming activities" tab as well)
+- [ ] Add a feature where students can view and add upcoming activites that are planned for that specific buildling(if theres a science club meeting in Science III then it will show up under a seperate "Upcoming activities" tab as well)
 - [ ] Add the option for other campuses